SamuelMR98/resume/resume.md

 Led the development and end-to-end testing of AV systems and software, ensuring optimal performance and functionality.
 Collaborated closely with senior developers and AV Engineers to troubleshoot and swiftly resolve complex issues in AV projects.

-* [Microsoft Teams Help Request Bot](https://github.com/byuoitav/teams-help-request): Developed a Microsoft Teams bot that connects with the internal AV API and generates a message to alert the AV support team when assistance is required with an AV system around campus.
+* [Microsoft Teams Help Request Bot](https://github.com/byuoitav/teams-help-request): Developed a Microsoft Teams bot that connects with the internal AV API and generates a custom message to alert the AV support team when assistance is required with an AV system around campus.

 * [AV Monitoring System](https://github.com/byuoitav/smee): Developed a Monitoring System web app that displays data on the different AV systems around campus and the state of the other AV devices connected.